-What you pay for your Part D prescription drugs......90
+What you pay for your Part D prescription drugs ......82

 Tells about the stages of drug coverage, including the Deductible Stage, Initial Coverage Stage, Coverage Gap Stage and Catastrophic Coverage Stage, and how these stages affect what you pay for your drugs.
-Explains the cost sharing tiers for your Part D drugs, and along with the benefit chart located at the front of this booklet, tells what you must pay as your share of the cost for a drug in each cost sharing tier.
+Explains the cost sharing tiers for your Part D drugs, and along with the benefit chart located at the front of this booklet, tells what you must pay for a drug in each cost sharing tier.